Call our Confidential Advice Line. Calls to this number are free of charge.

-A business enters the state of insolvency when it is unable to repay money owed and fulfil financial liabilities as and when they fall due.
+A limited company can be said to be technically insolvent when it is unable to repay money owed and fulfil financial obligations such as bills and contractual monthly repayments as and when they fall due.
 A company can also be said to be insolvent if its liabilities (debts) outweigh its assets (the things it owns).

-If you are experiencing one or more of the problems described below, you may need to seek guidance on company insolvency procedures from a licensed insolvency practitioner in order to avoid further complications in your situation.
+There are a number of signs you should be on the lookout for if you believe your company could be approaching - or may already be - insolvent.
+If you are experiencing one or more of the problems described below, you may need to seek guidance on company insolvency procedures from a licensed insolvency practitioner in order to avoid further complications.

 You may have received a Statutory Demand from a secured or unsecured creditor, or are constantly receiving threats of legal action against the company for unpaid bills.
 A Statutory Demand is often closely followed by a winding up petition, which could effectively mark the end for your business should the courts order that the company is liquidated.